 Can’t add queries to existing boards.
 The MCP server can create new boards but cannot add queries to existing ones.
 If you have a curated investigation board, the agent can’t contribute to it — you have to manually copy queries from the agent’s output into the Honeycomb UI.
 This breaks the agent workflow for collaborative investigation.

-The mcp-remote bridge adds a dependency.
-The hosted server uses Streamable HTTP transport, but most MCP clients still expect stdio.
-Honeycomb solves this with npx mcp-remote as a bridge — but that adds a Node.js dependency, an npm download on first run, and another potential failure point.
-Datadog’s Streamable HTTP works natively with Claude Code; Honeycomb’s requires the bridge for most clients.
+The mcp-remote bridge still adds a dependency.
+The hosted server uses Streamable HTTP transport.
+While more MCP clients now support Streamable HTTP natively (Claude Code works directly), many clients still require npx mcp-remote as a bridge — adding a Node.js dependency, an npm download on first run, and another potential failure point.

 Enterprise features gated.
 Service Map is Enterprise-only.
 SLO Reporting API is Enterprise-only.
 While the basic MCP integration works on Free, the most powerful analytical features require the highest tier.
 The free tier’s 20M events/month is generous for experimentation but tight for production workloads.

 Fewer tools than competitors.
 The self-hosted server had 14 tools.
-Even assuming the hosted server matches or slightly exceeds this, it’s substantially fewer than Datadog (50+), Grafana (40+), or New Relic (35).
+Even assuming the hosted server matches or slightly exceeds this, it’s substantially fewer than Datadog (80+), Grafana (40+), or New Relic (35).
 Honeycomb’s philosophy is depth over breadth — fewer tools that do more — but it means agents have less operational coverage.
+The separate Agent Skills repo (8 skills, 2 autonomous agents) partially closes this gap but isn’t part of the MCP server itself.

 Alternatives

-Datadog MCP Server (4/5) — the full-stack enterprise play with 50+ tools across 10 modular toolsets.
+Datadog MCP Server (4/5) — the full-stack enterprise play with 80+ tools across 16 modular toolsets, plus a new Code Security MCP server.
 If you need the broadest operational coverage (LLM observability, feature flags, database monitoring, synthetics), Datadog covers more surface.
 Honeycomb is deeper for high-cardinality event debugging; Datadog is wider for operational breadth.

 Grafana MCP Server (4/5) — the open-source, multi-vendor approach with 40+ tools.
 Works with any Grafana-compatible backend (Prometheus, Loki, Tempo, etc.).
 If you want vendor independence and code auditability, Grafana is the choice.
 Honeycomb’s event-based model is more powerful for exploration but locks you into their platform.